I think I was sexually assaulted.

 I met at a bar last night.

 I’m sorry this happened to you.
-I am here to help.
+As a police officer, I am here to help.
 What are you able to tell me about it?

 I am in the Army.
 I was sexually assaulted,